codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 ## <a name="flexible-build"></a>Making our image more flexible with ARG

-Right now the application is exposing the port "4321", and it's very inflexible any change is needed, the only way to do that would be having the mapping in the docker-compose file to map to a different port, but this can be more flexible using `ARG` in the Dockerfile.
+Right now the application is exposing the port "4321", which is very inflexible.
+If any change is needed, the only way to do it would be having the mapping in the `docker-compose` file to map to a different port.
+This can be made more flexible using `ARG` in the `Dockerfile`.

 What are the changes needed to do that?

-Set the `ARG` key word in the docker file, this will receive the name of the argument and the default value.
+Set the `ARG` keyword in the `Dockerfile`.
+This will receive the name of the argument and the default value.
 It's good to set a default value in case you don't want to be passing the value during the build every time.

 ```Dockerfile
 # ARG NAME=<value>
 ARG PORT=4321
 ```

-Another thing to take care when using ARG is the scope, you cannot use an `ARG` that is declared in a `FROM` after the one that you are working with.
-Think like variables during code, you can't use something before declaring or that was declared inside other function.
+Another thing to take care around when using `ARG` is the scope.
+You cannot use an `ARG` that is declared in a `FROM` after the one that you are working with.
+Think like variables during code: you can't use a variable before it's been declared, nor use a variable that was declared inside another function.

-With the `ARG` created it's time to set the environment variable PORT so the application knows which port to use.
+With the `ARG` created, it's time to set the environment variable PORT so the application knows which port to use.
 This can be done using the `ENV` keyword.

 ```Dockerfile
 # ENV NAME $arg